-In the introduction to our special issue on “The Digitized Museum,” A.i.A. editors Brian Droitcour and William S. Smith discuss institutional initiatives to animate older paintings and sculptures with projections and other light installation to satisfy some visitors’ preferences for mobile, dynamic media.
+In the introduction to our 2016 special issue on “The Digitized Museum,” A.i.A. editors Brian Droitcour and William S. Smith discuss institutional initiatives to animate older paintings and sculptures with projections and other light installation to satisfy some visitors’ preferences for mobile, dynamic media.
 These recent projects echo one from 2008, when Peter Greenaway projected digital video on Leonardo da Vinci’s Last Supper to simulate afternoon bursts of sunlight and flowing wine.
-Greenaway’s intent was to encourage viewers to spend more time in careful contemplation, though the controversial project drew ire from art conservators and religious believers alike.
+Greenaway’s intent was to encourage viewers to spend more time in careful contemplation, though the controversial project drew the ire of art conservators and religious believers alike.
 Here we publish an article from our archives by Susan Tallman, who uses Greenaway’s work as a starting point to reflect on the aura of the original and the role of copies in museums’ display practices.
 “If Greenaway’s long-term project is about deep looking and a direct relationship with the original,” she asks, “is it really possible for a clone to work in the same way?” —Eds.

 The filmmaker Peter Greenaway likes to ruffle feathers—if not, indeed, to pluck the whole bird naked.
 He had ample opportunity to do both in the run-up to his “dialogue” with Leonardo da Vinci’s Last Supper in Milan last year.
 Leonardo’s Last Supper (2008) is the second work (after Nightwatching, 2007, based on Rembrandt’s Night Watch) in a Greenaway series aimed at revitalizing great paintings that have become so broadly familiar we have lost the knack of really seeing them.
 He describes his primary concern as “visual literacy”; his intention for Leonardo’s painting was to reveal its Christian saga of betrayal and redemption, along with its innate cinematographic character, using light, sound and text.
 “We’re out to educate you,” Greenaway explained, “as entertainingly as possible.”
 1 (Commissioned by Cosmit, the organizer of Salone Internazionale del Mobile/Milan Design Week, Leonardo’s Last Supper was produced by Change Performing Arts in Milan.)